 However, I always like to be safe then sorry so since we could release them, we did!

-3. Stocked up on Propane and bought a space heater
+3. Stock up on Propane and Buy a Space Heater

-After shutting off water and releasing the tanks, next we checked our propane tanks.
+After shutting off the water and releasing the tanks, next we checked our propane tanks.

 (We actually ran out of propane right before the freeze and kind of freaked, so we learned this one the hard way.)